 Used medicinally, Peppermint essential oil has been found to eliminate harmful bacteria, relieve muscle spasms and flatulence, disinfect and soothe inflamed skin and to release muscle tension when used in a massage.

-When diluted with Oleia Unscented Oil and rubbed into the feet, it can work as a natural effective fever reducer.
+When diluted in a Carrier Oil like Oleia Pure Oil and rubbed into the feet, it can work as a natural effective fever reducer.

 Used topically, Peppermint acts as an astringent that closes pores and tightens the skin.
 It's cooling and warming sensations make it an effective anesthetic that leaves the skin numb to pain and calms redness and inflammation.
 It has traditionally been used as a cooling chest rub to relieve congestion.